tristenligon/tristenligon/README.md

 🌱 I’m currently studying for the AZ-104 to learn more about Azure Administration

-📫 How to reach me: LinkedIn: https://www.linkedin.com/in/tristenligon/
+📫 How to reach me: https://www.linkedin.com/in/tristenligon/

 <!--